craig8196/the-river-protocol/README.md

 should allow for one or more return addresses.
 Which begs the question, how does Node.js determine which interface to send messages on?
 Clearly one must be chosen for a send to take place.
+Perhaps I need to do more research here.

 **Connection IDs:**